aiman-al-masoud/deixiscript/docs/thesis/2-linguistics.typ

 == All Grammars Leak

-Edward Sapir, 19/20th century linguist famous for the Sapir-Whorf hypothesis on linguistic relativity once wrote:
+Edward Sapir (1884-1939) linguist famous for the Sapir-Whorf hypothesis on linguistic relativity once wrote:

-> Were a language ever completely "grammatical" it would be a perfect engine of
-> conceptual expression.
-Unfortunately, or luckily, no language is tyrannically
+Were a language ever completely "grammatical" it would be a perfect engine of  conceptual expression.
+Unfortunately, or luckily, no language is tyrannically consistent.
-> consistent.
 All grammars leak @sapir1921language.

 // % [1](./bib.md#edward-sapir-language-1921)
 // % [2](./bib.md#analytic-and-synthetic-typological-change-in-varieties-of-european-languages)